On weakly and strongly popular rankings: On the complexity of - wurv and - surv

-\begin{myclaim} For the above defined distances, $d_{1}-d_{3} \geq 2$ and similarly, $d_{2}-d_{3} \geq 2$ hold. \end{myclaim} \begin{proof} Firstly, no swap is bad for both $v_{1}$ and $v_{3}$, since every swap $\pi_{i}\rightarrow\pi_{i+1}$ that is bad for $v_{3}$ must be good for both $v_{2}$ and $v_{1}$, because $\sigma$ is the topologically sorted ranking of~$\mathcal{I}$.
-Secondly, there is at least one swap that is good for both $v_{1}$ and~$v_{3}$.
-If there was no swap that is good for both $v_{1}$ and $v_{3}$, then there cannot exist a ranking preferred to $\pi$ by all voters, since there cannot exist a ranking preferred by both $v_{1}$ and $v_{2}$ by Observation~\ref{obstwo}.
+\begin{myclaim} For the above defined distances, $d_{1}-d_{3} \geq 2$ and similarly, $d_{2}-d_{3} \geq 2$ hold. \end{myclaim} \begin{proof} Firstly, no swap in the bubble sort path is bad for both $v_{1}$ and $v_{3}$, since every swap $\pi_{i}\rightarrow\pi_{i+1}$ that is bad for $v_{3}$ must be good for both $v_{2}$ and $v_{1}$, because $\sigma$ is the topologically sorted ranking of~$P$.
+If there is no swap that is good for both $v_{1}$ and $v_{3}$, then there cannot exist a ranking preferred to $\pi$ by all voters, since there cannot exist a ranking preferred by both $v_{1}$ and $v_{3}$ by Observation~\ref{obstwo}.
+So there is at least one swap in the bubble sort path that is good for both $v_{1}$ and~$v_{3}$.
+This swap adds $1$ to $d_1$ and subtracts $1$ from $d_3$, i.e.\ it adds $1$ to $-d_3$.
+By the previous argument, any other swap is good for at least one of $v_1$ and $v_3$, adding at least $0$ to $d_{1}-d_{3}$.
+It follows that $d_{1}-d_{3} \geq 2$ and since $d_{2}\geq d_{1}$, it follows that the same argument also implies $d_{2}-d_{3} \geq 2$. \myqed\end{proof} We now show how to transform $\sigma$ to a ranking that is preferred by all three voters to~$\pi$ if and only if such a ranking exists.\\